nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop/README.md

 ---

-**[basic.ClickCounter]** Write a class named ClickCounter representing a simple device to keep track of how many times a button (in this case a method) is clicked.
+**[basic.ClickCounter.java]** Write a class named ClickCounter representing a simple device to keep track of how many times a button (in this case a method) is clicked.
 Internally, the class represents the number of clicks with an int value (starting from 0).
 The class provides the following methods:
 * public int getValue() returning the current number of clicks.